-New Forests measures the GHG emissions from hotel accommodation used by New Forests employees during business related travel.
-Emissions from hotel accommodation are calculated by multiplying the activity data 'hotel night stays' broken down by country by the appropriate country-based emission factor (kgCO2e/night).
-The emission factors are sourced from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA.
+New Forests measures the GHG emissions from hotel accommodation used by New Forests based emission factor (kgCO2e/night).
+The emission factors are sourced from the UK Government

 Category 7: Employee commuting

 Employee commuting

 New Forests measures the GHG emissions associated with New Forests employees commuting between their offices and home.
 Emissions from employee commuting are calculated by multiplying the activity data 'annual distance (km)' broken down by transport method (i.e., active transport such as cycling or walking, bus, train, subway, car, or motorcycle) by the appropriate transport method emission factor.
 The annual activity data is estimated from a week of actual data provided employees through an annual survey.
 The emission factors are sourced from the UK Government GHG Conversion Factors, UK DBEIS & DEFRA.